buda-base/owl-schema/README.md

 # BDRC Ontology Schema

-This repository contains the files associated with the BDRC OWL ontology.
+This repository contains the files associated with the Buddhist Digital Ontology (BDO).
 You can use [Protege](http://protege.stanford.edu/) to edit it.

-The `bdrc-migration.owl` ontology was used in the initial conversion from the XML metadata documents used in the legacy system.
-This ontology should not be modified without considering the impacts on the `xmltoldmigration` and `fusekicouchdb` projects.

-The `bdrc.owl` is the current ontology and at some point the migration toolchain will be sync'd to the this ontology.
+The main file is `bdo.owl`.

 The [resources](resources/) directory contains reference copies of third-party ontologies used in developing the production ontology.